1908 Oregon Agricultural Aggies football team: Background

 Students began to return to Corvallis during the last week of September, with registration for the coming year projected at 1,400 students.
 Despite the construction of 100 new houses, a shortage of living facilities was projected, with many families in town opening up their homes to students in exchange for room and board ranging from $4 to $5 per week.

-The community anxiously awaited the return of their gridiron heroes, with the Corvallis Gazette making front page news of the fact that a record 93 young men had signed up for football in 1908 — a total said to be the largest of any school in the Northwest.
+The community anxiously awaited the return of their gridiron heroes, with the Corvallis Gazette making front page news of the fact that a record 93 young men had signed up for football in 1908 – a total said to be the largest of any school in the Northwest.
 Head coach Fred Norcross hired four assistant coaches for the season to make sure that every prospective player was provided with a comprehensive try-out.
 The team's hopes for the 1908 campaign were further bolstered by news that All-Northwest Tackle Jamieson would be returning to the field for the Aggies after flirting with a transfer to Utah Agricultural College.

 Early plans were laid for a special excursion to the November 21 game against the arch-rival University of Oregon Webfoots, slated to be held on neutral grounds in Portland.
 It was estimated that between 1,000 and 1,500 fans would make the northward trek from Corvallis and Eugene to see the match, with some 500 OAC students headed by a 40-piece band anticipated to be among the throng.

-Game 2: University of Puget Sound
+October 17: University of Puget Sound

 The Aggies played their first "real" game of the 1908 season against the University of Puget Sound.
 The match was won by OAC by a score of 26–0.

-Game 3: Columbia Athletic Club
+October 24: The Dalles Athletic Club

-OAC's third game of the year was against Columbia Athletic Club of Portland.
+OAC's third game of the year was against The Dalles Athletic Club of The Dalles, Oregon.
 Few details of the contest have been preserved outside of the winning score of 10–0 for the Aggies.

-Game 4: Willamette University
+November 7: Willamette University

 The Aggies trounced Willamette University in their fourth contest of the season, racing to a 23–0 lead at halftime en route to a 28–0 shutout of the Bearcats.
 After holding Willamette to just 10 yards in their first possession, the Aggies took over after a punt on their own 10 yard line and promptly marched 90 yards for their first score, with only two minutes of game time elapsed.
 The backfield of Hastings, Wolff, and Keck ripped off long run after long run, crossing the goal line three times by intermission.
 In the second half the Aggies declined to run up the score by trying a series of long field goals, missing several.
 A final touchdown was scored by Keck of the Aggies in the second half, with a second scoring bid, a long kick return by OAC captain Carl Wolff, called back due to a penalty.